 Another way of testing baby is with chorionic villus sampling or CVS.
 The CVS test is usually done around 11-13 weeks or even later.
 When a doctor performs a CVS, a small section of the placenta is taken from inside the uterus.
 This small sample is taken via a needle or small tube inserted into the abdomen, or through a catheter inserted into the vagina and through the cervix.

 Chorionic villus sampling can be used to test for the same chromosome disorders as the amniocentesis.

 Possible Complications After CVS

-After the small section of placenta is removed, baby will be just fine.
+After the small section of the placenta is removed, the baby will be just fine.
 But mom may feel a small amount of cramping or see some spotting for a few hours after the procedure.

 When Will Amniocentesis or CVS Occur?

 The first amniocentesis can occur any time after the 15th week of pregnancy.
 CVS will most often be performed between the 10th and 12th week of pregnancy.

 The choice to test the baby for possible disorders or birth defects will inevitably be up to mom and dad.
 The accuracy of amniocentesis and CVS testing is not 100% and in some cases, a red flag can trigger further testing only to find out the baby is fine.